Tasting Dubai: Food, Culture & Conversation in the Heart of the UAE

 Drinking in Dubai

 You can only drink in hotels.
 Also, alcohol is not served in outside areas unless it is a bar or in a hotel and as long as you're over 21 and a non-Muslim.
-According to the United Arab Emirates law and Alcoholic Beverage Control of 1972, if you want to have alcohol at home, bought from duty-free or an off-license shop, you need to have an alcohol license.
+According to the United Arab Emirates law and the Alcoholic Beverage Control of 1972, if you want to have alcohol at home, bought from a duty-free or an off-license shop, you need to have an alcohol license.

 Alcohol is banned completely in Sharjah, it is illegal to drink in public, and it is advised against bringing alcohol in your checked-in luggage.